How To Dehydrate Frozen Vegetables

 Can I dehydrate these in my oven?

 Yes, you can.
 Set your oven to the lowest temperature available.
 Place a ball of foil to keep the oven door ajar.
-You will need to check them every 15 minutes or so because they will dry very fast.
+You will need to check them every 15 minutes or so, as they will dry very quickly.

 In case you missed this post, Vegetable Powder: How To Make It and Use It